dododogame/dododo-wiki/game-mechanics.md

 If a hold is hit good but is finally missed because it is released to early, it is still regarded as being hit good when considering the judge of the measure it is in.

-## Judge line
+## Judgement line

-The **judge line** (or scan line) moves throughout the gameplay.
+The **judgement line** (or scan line) moves throughout the gameplay.
-The perfect time for the player to hit a note is exactly when the judge line moves to a position at the center of the note.
+The perfect time for the player to hit a note is exactly when the judgement line moves to a position at the center of the note.

-The speed of the judge line can change throughout the gameplay, and it can even run from right to the left.
+The speed of the judgement line can change throughout the gameplay, and it can even run from right to the left.

 ## Inaccuracy bar